hwchen/picogron/README.md

 - preserving array indices by inserting null during ungorn

 ## TODO
 - Does gron handle periods in field names?
+Yes, do this.
+- JSON float rendering (requires patch to std lib).